 ADHD is marked by difficulty focusing, controlling impullisve behaviors, and over-activity.

-Not only are we experts in safe medical detox, but we also believe in treating the whole person and have staff who are trained in identifying and treating mental health problems along with the addiction.
+Not only are we experts in safe medical detox, but we also believe in treating the whole person.
+You may have mental health challenges alongside your addiction, and our staff is trained to identify and treat those conditions.

 Our commitment to our clients’ lasting success and recovery helps us continually exceed licensing standards of care throughout the industry.

 We offer 24/7 medically supervised care to support a safe and comfortable stabilization followed by a comprehensive treatment that addresses your physical, psychological, emotional and spiritual needs.

 Our residential program offers six hours of therapeutic group per day, two individual therapy sessions per week with a licensed therapist, and 24/7 clinical support.

 Sandstone Care is not a stand alone detox.
 In addition to our residential program, we have a full continuum of care with varying outpatient treatment programs designed to meet your unique situation and needs.

 TV’s in rooms, high staff to client ratio, chef-prepared meals, ample green space, and uncompromised support from every staff person.

 From the moment you are admitted into our center, we begin to work with you on a discharge plan that includes referrals and a warm hand-off to another treatment center.

 During the first few days of a drug and alcohol detox, rest is extremely important.
 Clients ease into their mornings with scheduled time specifically for waking up, getting ready for the day, breakfast, and meeting with a member of the medical team.
 The nursing staff spends time with each client individually in order to check their vital signs, assess their withdrawal symptoms, and administer any medications that were prescribed.